-This course covers the teacher associate's role in the educational system.
+This course covers the instructional assistant's role in the educational system.
 Topics include history of education, professional responsibilities and ethics, cultural diversity, communication skills, and identification of the optimal learning environment.
-Upon completion, students should be able to describe the supporting role of the instructional assistant, demonstrate positive communication, and discuss educational philosophy.
-This course is a unique concentration requirement in the Teacher Associate concentration in the Early Childhood Associate program.
+Upon completion, students should be able to describe the supporting role of the instructional assistant, demonstrate positive communication skills, and discuss educational philosophy.

-180 EDU 119 Introduction to Early Childhood Education 4 0 4 EDU 146 Child Guidance 3 0 3 Prerequisites: None Prerequisites: None Corequisites: None Corequisites: None Available: Fall Available: Fall, Spring This course covers the foundations of the education This course introduces practical principles and techniques profession, the diverse educational settings for young children, for developmentally appropriate guidance for all children with professionalism, and planning developmentally appropriate and without disabilities, including those at risk.
-Emphasis programs for children.
-Topics include historical foundations, is placed on encouraging self-esteem, cultural awareness, program types, career options, professionalism and creating effective communication skills, direct/ indirect techniques/ inclusive environments and curriculum that are responsive to strategies and observation to understand the underlying the needs of children and families.
-Upon completion, students causes of behavior.
-Upon completion, students should be should be able to design career plans and develop appropriate able to demonstrate appropriate interactions with children schedules, environments and activity plans while incorporating and families and promote conflict resolution, self-control, selfadaptations for children with exceptionalities. motivation, and self-esteem in children.
-EDU 131 Child, Family, & Community 3 0 3 EDU 151 Creative Activities 3 0 3 Prerequisites: None Prerequisites: None Corequisites: None Corequisites: EDU 151A Available: Spring Available: Fall, Spring This course covers the development of partnerships between This course covers planning, creation and adaptation of families inclusive programs for children/schools that developmentally, supportive learning, environments, with tamilies, inclusive programs for children/schools that serve young children with and without disabilities, and the attention to curriculum, interactions, teaching practices community.
-Emphasis is placed on requisite skills and benefits for successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, centers/schools, and community resources.
-Upon completion, students should be able to describe appropriate relationships with parents/caretakers, center/ school colleagues, and community agencies that enhance the educational experiences/well-being of all children.
+EDU 119 Intro to Early Child Educ

+This course covers the foundations of the education profession, the diverse educational settings for young children, professionalism and planning developmentally appropriate programs for all children.
+Topics include historical foundations, program types, career options, professionalism and creating inclusive environments and curriculum responsive to the needs of all children and families.
+Upon completion, students should be able to design career plans and develop schedules, environments and activity plans appropriate for all children.

+EDU 131 Child, Family, & Commun

+This course covers the development of partnerships between culturally and linguistically diverse families, children, schools and communities.
+Emphasis is placed on developing skills and identifying benefits for establishing, supporting, and maintaining respectful, collaborative relationships between diverse families, programs/schools, and community agencies/resources.
+Upon completion, students should be able to explain appropriate relationships between families, educators, and professionals that enhance development and educational experiences of all children.